A primer on OPC UA certificate stores

 In its simplest form, the directory certificate store path is an absolute path to the directory that holds the store, e.g. "C:\ProgramData\OPC Foundation\CertificateStores\MachineDefault".
 Since absolute paths are not flexible enough and may fail to work when the application is transferred to a computer with different configuration, QuickOPC allows you to include replaceable tokens in the directory certificate store path.
 A token is enclosed in percentage sign characters, e.g. %CommonApplicationData%.
 For the token to be recognized, the directory certificate store path must begin directly with the token (the percent sign).
 Tokens are not recognized further down in the string.

-The following two types of tokens can be used.
+The following three types of tokens can be used.
 QuickOPC searches for them from top to bottom.

 If the token name is not recognized, the token is replaced by an empty string (i.e. the token is removed).